-One of the hardest parts of learning to live with Borderline Personality Disorder (BPD) is to consistently adjust oneself to function more rationally.
+One of the hardest parts of learning to live with Borderline Personality Disorder (BPD) is to adjust oneself to function more rationally consistently.
 Another way I explain this to others is the need for becoming more “dialectical” as a person.

-Becoming more dialectical involves learning to recognize what’s happening with perceptions, thoughts, feelings, and behavior, and how to best make use of these parts of ourselves rather than allow them to work against us.
-When you have BPD, it is a huge challenge to function “dialectically” because it has either never been developed, or only very poorly developed over time.
+Becoming more dialectical involves learning to recognize what’s happening with perceptions, thoughts, feelings, and behaviour, and how to make use of these parts of ourselves best rather than allow them to work against us.
+When you have BPD, it is a considerable challenge to function “dialectically” because it has either never been developed, or only very poorly developed over time.
 Perception, thinking, feeling, and behaving are not functioning in ways such that life can remain stable, interactions less dramatic, and problems solved relatively smoothly.
-Goals are very often undermined and connections and relationships get broken or lost because of difficulties being dialectical.
+Goals are very often undermined, and connections and relationships get broken or lost because of difficulties being dialectical.

 So what exactly does it mean to be “dialectical” anyway?
-Well… A good place to start with understanding what “dialectical” means is to explain what it isn’t.
-As those suffering with BPD have probably already started to notice, there are extremes in both thought and emotion that tend to occur in everyday life.
-Having extremes in these ways means perceiving things as “all or nothing” “black or white”… The situation is either all good or all bad; the person is either all good or all bad; there is no hope at all or things are guaranteed to work; you are completely right or you are a complete idiot.
-This kind of thinking seems valid to the person with BPD because of the way it “feels” in the moments things happen and perceptions are made.
+A good place to start with understanding what “dialectical” means is to explain what it isn’t.
+As those suffering from BPD have probably already started to notice, there are extremes in both thought and emotion that tend to occur in everyday life.
+Having extremes in these ways means perceiving things as “all or nothing” “black or white”… The situation is either all good or all bad; the person is either all good or all bad; there is no hope at all or things are guaranteed to work; you are completely right, or you are a complete idiot.
+This kind of thinking seems valid to the person with BPD because of the way it “feels” in the moment’s things happen, and perceptions are made.

-Perceptions are made instantly and all day long by humans as they ask themselves… “What is happening right now?”
+Perceptions are made instantly and all day long by humans as they ask themselves “What is happening right now?”
 “What does this mean?”.
-But for a person with BPD, perceptions often lead to feeling either all good or all bad… like love or hate with nothing in between… like perfection or completely worthless.
-Perception and feeling then very quickly turns into a vicious circle, with perception inducing the feeling and the feeling reinforcing the perception, making it next to impossible to see things any way other than the first way.
+But for a person with BPD, perceptions often lead to feeling either all good or all bad, like love or hate with nothing in between, like perfection or completely worthless.
+Perception and feeling then very quickly turn into a vicious circle, with perception inducing the feeling and the feeling reinforcing the perception, making it next to impossible to see things any way other than the first way.
 Thinking and feeling like this is NOT being dialectical.

 Before I became more dialectical as a person, I was frequently stuck on my first assumptions and fighting to prove my assumptions were the only right way of looking at things.
-I would fight to defend my assumptions, even to the point of compromising relationships.
+I would struggle to defend my assumptions, even to the point of compromising relationships.
 I was often convinced that people were rejecting me and that I had zero importance or worth in comparison to other people, things, and activities.
 My perceptions seemed so “real” at the time they were formed.
-I looked at body language, others’ facial expressions, others’ behaviors, and maybe a few verbal responses from others, but not much more.
+I looked at body language, others’ facial expressions, others’ behaviours, and maybe a few verbal responses from others, but not much more.
 Sometimes my perceptions were based on much less.
-My emotions …feeling rejected and worthless… would kick in fast and then I was stuck believing in my assumptions.
+My emotions, such as feeling rejected and worthless, would kick in fast and then I was stuck believing in my assumptions.

 I would feel even stronger about my assumptions when people would tell me “not to feel that way” or said that I was “over-reacting” (therefore being invalidated).
-I couldn’t function dialectically myself, and the people around me couldn’t help me function that way either.
+I couldn’t function myself dialectically, and the people around me couldn’t help me function that way either.

 But long since then I have learned to observe my assumptions and emotions mindfully, and therein become more patient and open to other information that could inform my once rigid perceptions.
 Slowly but surely, I started to consider alternative ways of looking at things in moments of difficulty…

-For instance I started to consider that another person’s expression and body language may have nothing to do with me.
-I started to consider that life is complicated, stressful and demanding, and not just on me.
+For instance, I started to consider that another person’s expression and body language may have nothing to do with me.
+I began to think that life is complicated, stressful and demanding, and not just on me.
 People have reactions to life as they live it, and sometimes these reactions trigger my sensitivities.
-Sometimes people have a bad day and sometimes they get carried away in their own assumptions.
+Sometimes people have a bad day, and sometimes they get carried away in their assumptions.
 I started to consider previous experiences with these people that contradicted my negative assumptions about them.
-I started to consider that I didn’t have enough information to jump to any lasting conclusions.
-I remembered some of my psychology training… That a feeling isn’t a fact, and likewise that a thought isn’t a fact.
-I started spending more time attending to my own sensitivities, impulsiveness and impatience, scanning for more information in the environment, and asking more questions.
+I began to admit that I didn’t have enough information to jump to any lasting conclusions.
+I remembered some of my psychology training… That a feeling isn’t a fact, and likewise, that thought isn’t a fact.
+I started spending more time attending to my sensitivities, impulsiveness and impatience, scanning for more information in the environment, and asking more questions.

 Things started going more smoothly in life because I had more options to choose from in how I was looking at things.
-This is what being dialectical is about.
-It can be a major challenge when it is something new to learn, but it really helps with settling the symptoms of Borderline Personality Disorder.
+Having more options is what being dialectical is ultimately all about.
+It can be a significant challenge when it is something new to learn, but it helps with settling the symptoms of Borderline Personality Disorder.